 Academic Advisor for Traditional Eastern Arts, Early Childhood Education, Visual Arts, Music, Performance, and Undeclared students

-BA, History and Education, University of Colorado Boulder
+BA, History; Teaching Certificate, University of Colorado Boulder

 MS, Educational Media Design and Technology, Full Sail University

 A native to Boulder, Seann comes to Naropa and higher education after spending nine years working in a public high school setting.
 He taught history, philosophy, religion, and social studies, and created a student leadership curriculum focused on self-awareness and personal actualization.
 He is trained in Compassionate Communication through the Center for Nonviolent Communication and carries a passion for service learning guided by the Bodhisattva’s vow.
 Seann is a futuristic thinker who relates the world of contemplative education and scientific advances in technology to the development of a more alive, awakened, and compassionate human consciousness.

 Academic Advisor for Contemplative Psychology and Peace Studies

 BA, English Language and Literature, University of Maryland